What Is Dry Eye Syndrome? (DES)

 We aim to restore or maintain the normal amount of tears in the eye to minimize dryness and discomfort.
 Book a consultation with one of our eye doctors, who can prescribe a customized treatment plan to keep your eyes healthy and comfortable all day, every day.

 Do You Have More Questions About Dry Eyes? | FAQ

 Is there a cure for dry eye syndrome?

 Unfortunately, there is no permanent cure for dry eye syndrome.
 However, there are a number of effective ways to prevent or treat symptoms.
-Make an appointment today with our trusted optometrists in Murphy for evaluation and personalized treatment options.
+Make an appointment today with our trusted optometrists in Murphy and Wylie for evaluation and personalized treatment options.